ac3lab/ac3lab.github.io/_posts/leverkusen-series/2024-05-27-post_leverkusen_3_en.md

 Since his arrival at Bayer Leverkusen in 2020, Wirtz has been considered <b>one of the great promises of German soccer</b>, and every season he shows more of his potential.
 But, like many others in this team, it was Xabi Alonso who was responsible for getting the most out of Wirtz, who is having his best season in 23/24. <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Florian_Wirtz.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Florian_Wirtz.png" class="img-fluid rounded z-depth-1" %}
 </div>

 Looking at the league as a whole, Wirtz is a standout in several statistics.
 The German is <b>8th in the ranking of goals scored</b> (behind only center forwards, except for teammate Alejandro Grimaldo) and <b>4th in right dribbles per game</b>. <br/><br/>